 To help achieve measurable social impact, 14 of Portico’s 15 social purpose funds employ a form of positive social investing called social impact first (SIF) on up to 10% of fund assets (excluding the Portico Stock Index Social Purpose Fund).
 SIF investments accept a somewhat lower projected return and/or somewhat higher projected risk on up to 10% of the fund’s investments in order to invest in companies and organizations that support initiatives like affordable housing, reduced greenhouse emissions, and renewable energy.

 “It’s been a Portico objective since 2015 to carefully and steadily increase the number of SIF investments made through our social purpose funds,” Ripperger said.
 “We make these investments to create solid financial returns for member investors and positive social outcomes important to member investors and the ELCA.”

-For more information about all funds managed by Portico Benefit Services, please see the Investment Fund Descriptions for your retirement plan.
+For more information about all funds managed by Portico Benefit Services, please see the Investment Fund Descriptions.

 * The ELCA social purpose balanced funds were replaced by Portico social purpose target date funds (TDFs) in October 2020.
 Because these target date funds were created from Portico’s existing investment pools, all social purpose TDF investors remain participants in this Impax investment.

 Information regarding Portico funds should not be considered as advice or as a recommendation to hold, purchase, or sell those financial products and does not take into account your particular investment objectives, financial situation, or needs.
 For more information about all funds managed by Portico Benefit Services, please see the Investment Fund Descriptions for your retirement plan on the Fund Performance page of myPortico and speak with your tax, legal, or financial professional.